shauna2021/ShaunaSmith_Portfolio.Github.io/README.md

 ## <u>My Project Portfolio</u>

-### Introduction:
+### Introduction & About Me:

 ![image](https://github.com/shauna2021/ShaunaSmith_Portfolio.Github.io/assets/89786577/60d69b72-572f-42a0-8f04-57181261dcee) "Welcome & Hello!"

 I am a hard-working mother of 2 and I have an innate passion for learning and discovery.
-I explore many methods to achieve a multitude of evolving goals and shared communications.
-My biggest achievements stem from my inquisitive nature and imaginative personality.
-I consistently envoke new explorations and discover aspiring perspectives that I am always ready to share.
+I explore many methods to achieve a multitude of evolving goals and shared communication.
+My biggest achievements stem from my inquisitive nature and imaginative personality which I consistently envoke for new exploration and discovery.
+I strive for aspiring for honest perspectives that I am always ready to share.
 I love life, and learning how to best live it!
-Stay tuned, and get to know me as I share how to look at life in often unique and revealing ways.
+Stay tuned, and get to know me as I share how to look at life in often unique but revealing ways.

+### My Work/Projects:

 >"Just click on each desired project below to access the .ipynb code"